-As part of any application process within HCR individuals are first required to create a citizen account.
-This is the same when applying for insurance affordability assistance, applying to use the exchange to purchase a QHP (commonly known as Straight to Shop), applying for employer-sponsored coverage, or when applying for an exemption from the individual mandate.
+As part of an application for assistance, individuals are required to create a citizen account.
+This is the same when applying for insurance affordability assistance, applying to use the exchange to purchase a QHP (commonly known as Straight to Shop), applying for employer-sponsored coverage, or applying for an exemption from the individual mandate.
 When creating an account, citizens register by providing key details about themselves which are necessary to access the citizen's account in the future.
 Having selected to start an application process, the individual is required to either log in to an existing account or create a new one.
 Once this is successful, they are taken to the first page of the application script, where they can begin to fill out the information required for the application.